Gruntfuggly/vscode-journal-view/README.md

 ## Known issues

 The initial view can be set to "today", which will try to show the tree collapsed apart revealing the current day.
-Currently, this reveals the current month only (and doesn't scroll it into view) but some changes to the tree views are expected soon.

 Month and day names should be shown according to your locale, but ordinal indicators (st, nd, rd, etc.) are only English.
 If anybody knows how to do this in javascript please tell me!